-Diesel drivers are paying up to 3p a litre more than they should for their fuel, research for June’s AA Fuel Price Report indicates.
+Diesel drivers are paying up to 3p a litre more than they should for their fuel, research for June’s AA Fuel Price Report found.

 Compared to neighbouring countries, European Union statistics show the UK’s failure to pass on the near-parity of wholesale petrol and diesel prices to drivers at the pump.